Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Merger Pathways

-giving the criterion that for a disruptive merger, $q_c > 1$, which defines the right boundary of the ``Core Disruption'' regions of Figure \ref{fig:CE}.
+giving the criterion that for a disruptive merger, $q_c > 1$, which defines the vertical boundary between the ``Core Disruption'' and ``Core Intact'' regions of Figure \ref{fig:CE}.
 An accretion disk is guaranteed in this case, precluding classical T\.{Z}O formation.

 Therefore we limit our remaining analysis to systems in which $q_c < 1$, as shown in the ``Core Intact'' regions of Figure \ref{fig:CE}.